jppope/Javascript-Study-Guide/howToLearnBreakdown.md

 People like to compare those moments to that synaptic “click” in your head where things suddenly make sense, or moving around pieces of a puzzle until it connects to the right hole.
 I like to say that it’s like revving up the RPM in a core until it shifts.
 Because when it shifts, you’re on your way to going faster and further with your learning.

-What’s great about the A-ha moments is that once you see how they happen, you can teach yourse!lf how to learn new stuff pr!operly by getting to that A-ha moment as quickly as possible.
+What’s great about the A-ha moments is that once you see how they happen, you can teach yourself how to learn new stuff pr!operly by getting to that A-ha moment as quickly as possible.
 It’s a way to understand yourself and your mind.

 Anyways, good luck :)